 For years the fact that I had small children masked this sad fact.
 That enormous duffle bag we hauled with us and of course had to check was full of toys, booster seats, and diapers but it also held numerous pairs of my shoes and full-sized bottles of shampoo.
 The photo that leads this post is from our trip to Paris two years ago.
 We were there for two weeks and as you can see, we needed a Sherpa.
 Whose fault was this?
 Try as I might to blame them, it was not those innocent children, oh no. It was me.

 But I’m happy to report that as of this summer I am a changed woman.
+After reading numerous tips on how to pack a suitcase throughout the years, I have done it.
 In spite of my love of hair product and shoes, in July of 2010 my family managed to travel for two weeks in England without checking a single bag.
 And I’m going to share how we did it.

 (Those of you with infants and toddlers may want to read this so that you know what you have to look forward to.
 I’m not going to tell you that you have to try to travel light because that would be pure hypocrisy.
 However, if you are someone who does carry-on luggage with little ones, I’d love to hear how you do it in the comments.)